-- if a player catches the disc and throws after their second point of ground contact if they do not establish a pivot
+- if a player catches the disc and throws after their third point of ground contact if they do not establish a pivot

 - if a player bobbles or deflects a disc to gain yards in any direction on purpose before catching it.

 Here's a video created by Ultimate Canada all about traveling: